sschwindt/pub-constriction-bedload/README.md

 The **`ProcessedData/Plots/`** folder contains *Matlab* / *Octave* (`.m`) codes for producing the plots (figures) for the paper.

 The **`ProcessedData/Statistic/`** folder contains *Matlab* / *Octave* (`.m`) codes for data regression (curves) shown in figures and tables.

+The files `MountainRiverInventory.xlsx` contains data that served for the design of the experimental setup.